xia-lab/MetaboAnalystR/README.md

 ## Citation

 MetaboAnalystR package has been developed by the [XiaLab](https://www.xialab.ca/) at McGill University.
 We encourage users to further develop the package to suit their needs.
 If you use the R package, please cite us:

-Zhiqiang Pang, Zhiqiang, Jasmine Chong, Shuzhao Li and Jianguo Xia.
-"MetaboAnalystR 3.0: Towards Optimized Workflow for Global Metabolomics" [under review].
+* Zhiqiang Pang, Zhiqiang, Jasmine Chong, Shuzhao Li and Jianguo Xia.
+"MetaboAnalystR 3.0: Towards Optimized Workflow for Global Metabolomics" [under review]

-Jasmine Chong, Mai Yamamoto, and Jianguo Xia.
+* Jasmine Chong, Mai Yamamoto, and Jianguo Xia.
 "MetaboAnalystR 2.0: From Raw Spectra to Biological Insights."
 Metabolites 9.3 (2019): 57. [link](https://www.mdpi.com/2218-1989/9/3/57)

-Jasmine Chong, and Jianguo Xia.
+* Jasmine Chong, and Jianguo Xia.
 "MetaboAnalystR: an R package for flexible and reproducible analysis of metabolomics data."
-Bioinformatics 34.24 (2018): 4313-4314.[link](https://doi.org/10.1093/bioinformatics/bty528)
+Bioinformatics 34.24 (2018): 4313-4314. [link](https://doi.org/10.1093/bioinformatics/bty528)

 *From within R:*